hmcts/chart-ccd/README.md

           AZURE_STORAGE_DEFINITION_UPLOAD_ENABLED: true
 ```

-Note: blobstorage is used also for other purposes so it might already
+Note: blobstorage is used also for other purposes so it might already be
 enabled on some configs

 ## Setup user profiles and ccd definitions